 If your application is accepted, you will be sent a confirmation in May.

 PARADE PROCEDURES & RULES:

-UNIT PARTICIPANTS DROP OFF – Car Pooling is required for all parade units Find a designated pick up spot away from the parade route.
-Have one or two drivers that can then drive the participants into the parade line-up area, no exceptions will be allowed.
-If you miss the group entry please walk in.
+UNIT PARTICIPANTS DROP OFF – Carpooling is required for all parade units.
+Find a designated pick-up spot away from the parade route.
+Have one or two drivers who can then drive the participants into the parade line-up area, no exceptions will be allowed.
+If you miss the group entry, please walk in.
 Additional information to share with your unit participants will be sent if your application is accepted.

 DISPLAY, DECORATIONS & EQUIPMENT– All displays and/or decorations will be the responsibility of the participant.
 Floats and novelty units need to be entertaining and aesthetically pleasing.
 All decorations must be safe for parade participants and audience.
 All mechanical equipment should be in good working order.
 Participants must supply all of their own equipment.
 MGCO cannot provide any equipment to participants.